-Built from the ground up, InstallAware v5 achieves what no other installation development environment can, providing you with state-of-the-art tools that save you time and effort while building modern application installations.
-InstallAware v5's unique Web Media Blocks technology makes InstallAware v5 the ultimate setup development solution.
+InstallAware achieves what no other installation development environment can, providing you with state-of-the-art tools that save you time and effort while building modern application installations.
+InstallAware's unique fusion of scripting, web deployment, and Windows Installer technologies makes InstallAware the ultimate setup development solution.